Pictured above: Marsden M-200 High Capacity Chair Scale.

 You can also use a wheelchair scale to weigh a patient who can’t stand.
 A wheelchair scale is convenient in that the patient can stay in their own wheelchair; however, wheelchair scales are less portable.
 To begin with, you will need to remove the weight of the wheelchair from the scale’s reading using Tare.
 This can be done by pushing the empty wheelchair onto the scale and pressing Tare.
 Remove the wheelchair from the scale and a minus reading will be displayed.
 When the wheelchair and the patient are rolled back onto the scale, only the patient’s weight will be displayed.
 Alternatively, you can use Preset Tare if you already know the wheelchair weight.

 For more information on how to weigh patients in a chair or wheelchair click here.
 For help in choosing the right chair scale for you read this helpful buyers’ guide.
 Since the guide was published we’ve also added the Marsden M-225 to our range, which has a Body Surface Area function, which is unique to Marsden scales.
-Browse our wheelchair scales here.
+Browse our wheelchair scales on our website.

 Weighing in a bed